interstitialRedirectModalTitle

 Piney Grove Blazing Stars Fall wildflowers blazing star (Liatris spp.) at Virginia's Piney Grove Preserve. © Robert B. Clontz / The Nature Conservancy

-Candid headshot of intern Susan McHarris.
+Headshot of Susan McHarris.